uwmadisoncals/cals-main-plugins/threewp-broadcast/readme.txt

 * Code: Merge magnific popup js and css into main files.
 * Code: Popup uses jQuery objects for the title and the content ($popup.$title and $popup.$content). set_html is renamed to set_content.
 You can now append jQuery objects directly to the content.
 Premium pack javascript updated to use same.
 * Code: broadcasting_data->add_attachment() method added to conveniently add attachments.
-* New Plugin Pack Plugin: New Blog Broadcast - Automatically broadcast posts when creating a new blog.
+* New Add-on pack plugin: New Blog Broadcast - Automatically broadcast posts when creating a new blog.
-* New Plugin Pack Plugin: TablePress - Adds support for broadcasting TablePress shortcodes.
+* New Add-on pack plugin: TablePress - Adds support for broadcasting TablePress shortcodes.

 = 21 20150705 =
 * New: Broadcast now hooks into the network admin menu.